Dominique-Sakrisson/posty/README.md

 # posty
 Hosted with CI/CD on netlify

-##Tool for developing api CRUD routes
+## Tool for developing api CRUD routes

+## Netlify changed their pricing plans to no longer allowe browser made HTTP requests
+## To run, clone the repo and run the build locally

 ##User enteres the url of the api